Cox makes a radical departure from current parliamentary debate, while Benn remains within the parameters

 This is a tentative proposal to go further than his position outlined at the Labour Conference, and is certainly an improvement on Miliband’s, which was simply to do nothing.
 If it does represent the position of the shadow cabinet it is a small but significant, and welcome, shift in Labours position.

 But it remains an inadequate response to Jo Cox’s brave attempt to move the debate on Syria in a progressive, humanitarian direction.
 Her plan, unlike Benn’s, is a genuine challenge to Cameron.

 I sincerely hope that Labour and other MPs will follow her lead and encourage the Labour leadership to recognise the limitations of their focus on ISIS rather than Assad, and the lethal danger of their reliance on yet another drawn-out UN process while time is running out for Syrians.

 Clara Connolly is an immigration and human rights lawyer, and an activist in Syria Solidarity Movement UKLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.